-The procedure that is described in this handbook is a two-step process that begins when an allegation is made against a professional member or permit holder, also known as the Respondent.
+The procedure that is described in this Handbook is a two-step process that begins when an allegation is made against a professional member or permit holder, also known as the Respondent.
 The person making the allegation is known as the Complainant.
 PEGNL first seeks to confirm the filing and give notice of the allegation according to this Handbook.
 The Registrar then considers whether the nature of the allegation may allow for its attempted resolution by the Registrar with the agreement of the Complainant and the Respondent without seeking a finding of conduct deserving of sanction against the Respondent.

 If, in the opinion of the Registrar, it is not reasonable to attempt a Registrar Resolution or if a satisfactory resolution of the allegation by Registrar Resolution is not achieved, the allegation is referred to a committee of the Board known as the Complaints Authorization Committee (CAC).
 The Registrar informs the Complainant and the Respondent of the referral of the allegation to the CAC.
 The role of the CAC is to determine whether there are reasonable grounds to believe that the professional member or permit holder who is the subject of the allegation (the Respondent) has engaged in conduct deserving of sanction as defined in the Act.
-The CAC has several specific powers as defined in the Act and may refer the allegation for alternative dispute resolution (ADR), conduct an investigation of the allegation, conduct a practice review of the Respondent's practice, or dismiss the allegation.
+The CAC has several specific powers as defined in the Act and may:

+refer the allegation for alternative dispute resolution (ADR);

+- conduct an investigation of the allegation; - conduct a practice review of the Respondent's practice; or - require the Respondent to appear before it.

+If the CAC determines that there are no reasonable grounds to believe that the Respondent has engaged in conduct deserving of sanction, the CAC shall dismiss the allegation.
 Under the Act, the Complainant has the right to appeal the dismissal of an allegation to the Supreme Court of Newfoundland and Labrador.